RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

  - When a taglist owner adds tags, there is no check that the tags are valid.
 (But when someone adds themselves, the tag is guaranteed to be valid at that time.)

- - In the event that this service runs into unforseen problems for any reason, taglist owners will be informed.